dxavx/go_traefik_nats-streaming/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/AlexanderOkhrimenko/go_traefik_nats)](https://goreportcard.com/report/github.com/AlexanderOkhrimenko/go_traefik_nats)

-There is an example of using the “Traefik"  load balancer,  message broker "NATS" and Go code with the ability to increase the number of instances of the container with the Go code (scaling ).
+There is an example of using the “Traefik"  load balancer,  message broker "NATS-Streaming" and Go code with the ability to increase the number of instances of the container with the Go code (scaling ).

 In the file __build.sh__ you can set the number of copies of the app: `docker-compose -f./docker-compose.yml up -d -- scale subscriber=3`